Schedule Your Free Consultation

 If you believe your loved one’s death was the result of another person or party’s negligent, wrongful, or intentional conduct, or if you believe a manufacturer or similar entity may be strictly liable for the incident that caused their death, reach out to Faraci Lange, LLP right away.

-Who Can File a Wrongful Death Lawsuit in New York?
+Eligibility to File a Wrongful Death Claim in Buffalo

 Unlike many other states, surviving family members in New York cannot file a wrongful death action unless they are also the personal representative of the decedent’s estate.
 Only the personal representative (also known as the executor) can file a wrongful death lawsuit.
 If the decedent died without a will or without naming a personal representative, the court will appoint one.